+\Thomas Blanchet: thomas.blanchet@wid.world; Emmanuel Saez: saez@econ.berkeley.edu; Gabriel Zucman: zucman@berkeley.edu.
 We thank Akcan Balkir, Anand Bharadwaj, and James Feng for outstanding research assistance, and Heather Boushey, Dennis Fixler, Marina Gindelsky, Damon Jones, Robert Kornfeld, Greg Leiserson, Danny Yagan, and numerous conference participants for helpful comments and reactions.
 We acknowledge financial support from the Center for Equitable Growth at UC Berkeley, the Carnegie Foundation, NSF grant SES-1559014, the Stone Foundation, and the European Research Council.
-This paper is supplemented by a website, https://realtimeinequality.org, with timely inequality and distributional growth estimates updated every quarter and detailed visualizations.
+This paper is supplemented by a website, https://realtimeinequality.org, with regularly updated inequality and distributional growth estimates and detailed visualizations.
 All our data and programs are also posted online at this address.
-The views expressed herein are those of the authors and do not necessarily reflect the views of the National Bureau of Economic Research.